josudoncel/StudentsCode/FernandoMiguelez/README.md

-# Bego Ispizua:
+# Fernando Miguelez:
-## Mathematics Degree Dissertation (September 2020)
+## Master Thesis of Mathematical Modelling, Computing and Statistics (September 2020)

-In this folder, you will find two examples of the rmf_tool of https://github.com/ngast/rmf_tool
+In this folder, you will find the code that has been in used in the master thesis of Fernando.
+This code has been also used in the following paper: https://hal.archives-ouvertes.fr/hal-03084240/document

-To execute them, you need to download the tool and put these code in its main folder.